Government Shutdown & How You Can Help

 What happens if SNAP Benefits don’t go out?

-The federal government shutdown has created an unprecedented crisis for our neighbors who rely on SNAP benefits that could have a massive impact on food banks and pantries in Polk County.
-On October 10, the USDA Food and Nutrition Service informed states that the federal government does not have enough funds to pay for November SNAP benefits.
+The federal government shutdown has created an unprecedented crisis for our neighbors who rely on SNAP benefits, which could have a massive impact on food banks and pantries in Polk County.
+Last week, the US Department of Agriculture shared that if the federal government does not reopen that November, SNAP benefits will not be distributed.
+This makes for an impossible situation for those who rely on the program to purchase groceries and will inevitably push organizations like DMARC to the limits this November.

 Here is what you need to know and how you can help…